-(4) Interest rate is the fixed or variable rate of the debt investments and does not include any original issue discount or any additional fees related to such investments, such as closing fees.

-(5) See Note 2 - Significant Accounting Policies and Note 4 - Fair Value of Financial Instruments in the accompanying notes to the financial statements.
+- (4) Interest rate is the fixed or variable rate of the debt investments and does not include any original issue discount or any additional fees related to such investments, such as closing fees. - (5) See Note 2 Significant Accounting Policies and Note 4 Fair Value of Financial Instruments in the accompanying notes to the financial statements. - (6) Geographic regions are determined by the respective portfolio company's operations' location. - (7) Under the Investment Company Act of 1940, as amended (the "1940 Act"), a business development company ("BDC") may not acquire any "nonqualifying asset" (i.e., an asset other than assets of the type listed in Section 55(a) of the 1940 Act, which are referred to as "qualifying assets"), unless, at the time the acquisition is made, qualifying assets represent at least 70% of the BDC's total assets.

-(6) Principal is net of repayments, if any, as per the terms of the debt instrument's contract.
+(8) Principal is net of repayments, if any, as per the terms of the debt instrument's contract.

-(7) All investments were valued at fair value.
-See Note 4 Fair Value of Financial Instruments in the accompanying notes to the financial statements.
+(9) All investments were valued at fair value.
+See Note 4 - Fair Value of Financial Instruments in the accompanying notes to the financial statements.

-(8) The Company uses the North American Industry Classification System ("NAICS") code for classifying the industry grouping of its portfolio companies.

-(9) As of June 30, 2022, PRIME was 4.75%.
+- (10) The Company uses the North American Industry Classification System ("NAICS") code for classifying the industry grouping of its portfolio companies. - (11) As of September 30, 2022 PRIME is 6.25%. - (12) The annualized seven-day yield as of September 30, 2022 is 2.94%.